Skip to content

 Per-Stage Contribution Breakdown

-The IIP3 per-stage breakdown is the inverse: later stages with high gain ahead of them dominate the cascaded IIP3.
-The mixer at position 3 (13.5 dB gain ahead) contributes the majority of the IIP3 degradation.
-Improving the IF amplifier's IIP3 from 20 to 30 dBm changes cascaded IIP3 by less than 0.3 dB — it's not the bottleneck.
+IIP3 works the opposite way.
+Later stages with high gain ahead of them dominate the cascaded IIP3.
+The mixer at position 3, sitting behind 13.5 dB of gain, contributes the bulk of the IIP3 degradation.
+Here's something most people miss: if you improved the IF amplifier's IIP3 from 20 to 30 dBm, cascaded IIP3 would change by less than 0.3 dB.
+The IF amp simply isn't the bottleneck.
+You'd be spending money on a better part that doesn't move the needle.

 Monte Carlo: From Nominal to Production Yield